voltjia/style/C++/guide.md

 # C++ Style Guide

-The point of this document is not to join the holy war of coding styles, but simply provides one of the many possibilities, so that if you have the same taste, you may simply follow this guide instead of writing one.
+The point of this document is not to join the holy war of coding styles, but simply to provide one of the many possibilities, so that if you have the same taste, you may simply follow this guide instead of writing one.

 ## General Rules